ayushlohmod/100-days-of-code/log.md

 - save button
 - delete button
 - download button

  also added more information to my feed post like
 - user id
-- user websited
+- user website

+There are still lots of bugs that needs to be solved but currently i am working to add all the components first to the webapp then i will try to resolve all the issues and polish some works there are lots of things that not feels right or doest work at all i will solve all of this at end